 It’s a clear case of one woman’s junk is another woman’s treasure.
 While they litter her roadway, for me they’re a favorite choice to dye wool.
 I love the creamy coffee color, it’s lightfast and no mordant is necessary.
 This very natural shade is a great choice when knitting for men.
-And I understand they are also good in
+And I understand they are also good in cooking.

 a couple of days.